-What Is An MX Record And Why It Matters
+What Is An A-Record And How It Works In DNS

 Read articlePractical notes on signals, orchestration, buyer context, and the operating system behind modern pipeline teams.